ilanlavi22/activity-scheduler-agriculture/README.md

 **Implementation:**

-I am using React/Next.js for the major benefits: Server-side rendering (SSR/IRS), better performance, improved SEO and faster initial page loads.
+For the implementation, I have opted to utilize React/Next.js due to its various advantages.
+These include server-side rendering (SSR/IRS) for improved performance, enhanced SEO capabilities, and faster initial page loads.

-**Improvements suggested overall:**<br>
+**Suggested Improvements:**<br>
+To enhance the overall functionality, I recommend the following improvements:

-- Adding activity duration to better handle pitch stage and time overlaps.
+- Incorporate activity duration to effectively handle pitch stages and time overlaps.
-- Adding activity completed state (could be hidden e.g. show/hide completed tasks).
+- Introduce an activity completed state, which can be optionally hidden (e.g., show/hide completed tasks).

-**Additions moving forward:**
+**Future Additions:**
+To further enhance the application moving forward I would consider implementing the following additions:

-- Adding a backend server (provider e.g. MongoDB/Prisma) to handle the activities pitches/time.
+- Integrate a backend server, such as MongoDB/Prisma, to manage the activities, pitches, and duration.
-- Adding backend validation / schema validation / per-field validation.
+- Implement backend validation, schema validation, and per-field validation to ensure data integrity.
-- I would probably use a react-query or redux for state management.
-Currently I am using useContext Hook.
+- Consider utilizing a state management solution like react-query or redux instead of the current useContext Hook.
-- Adding Jest to test the app components and functionality (unit testing)
+- Introduce Jest for comprehensive testing of the application's components and functionality (unit testing).
-- Dividing/refactor "long components" (low/high level components).
+- Refactor or divide "long components" into smaller, more manageable components, distinguishing between low-level and high-level components.

 ### <ins>Contributing</ins>